Sargeanthost/MinecraftMacroTool/README.md

 1. Grab the latest release jar, or, for an up-to-date package, compile from source by using `mvn package` or a built-in maven plugin.
 Make sure you're in the folder with the `pom.xml` file in it.
 2. Run the jar; a console should pop up with basic information.
-	If this does not work make sure, you have java installed correctly.
+	If this does not work then make sure you have java installed correctly.
 3. Now you can input commands.
 A list of commands can be found below.